 More About Me & My Approach

-I am a highly valued Social Worker with over 20 years’ experience in the field resulting in extensive knowledge in assessment and treatment of mental health.
+I am a highly valued Social Worker with 25 years of experience in the field resulting in extensive knowledge in assessment and treatment of mental health.
 I am experienced in providing psychotherapy to children/youth; post-secondary students; and adults.

-My work is informed by the following approaches: Eye Movement Desensitization Reprocessing (EMDR), Ego-State Interventions/Working with Parts, Attachment, Emotion Focused Therapy (EFT), Cognitive Behavioural Therapy (CBT), Dialectical Behavourial Therapy (DBT), Polyvagal Theory, and Mindfulness practices.
+My work is informed by the following approaches: Eye Movement Desensitization Reprocessing (EMDR trained and supervised), Ego-State Interventions/Working with Parts, Attachment, Emotion Focused Therapy (EFT), Cognitive Behavioural Therapy (CBT), Dialectical Behavourial Therapy (DBT), Polyvagal Theory, and Mindfulness practices.

 I work from an inclusive, trauma informed, strengths based and client-centered focus, carefully assessing and treating each individual in the context of their mental, emotional, physical, and spiritual health.

 In the past I have co-facilitated parent support groups for parents of teens struggling with mental, emotional and behavioural issues.
 I have presented on the topics of mental health, suicide prevention, self-care, managing anxiety, time management, and study skills.
 I am well versed in community resources and a strong advocate for clients.

 While doing community work, I was trained as a Practicum Supervisor, responsible for training and supervising Bachelor of Social Work (BSW) and Master of Social Work (MSW) placement students for over a decade.